raspberrypilearning/3d-printed-astro-pi-flight-case/worksheet2.md

 ## Install the push buttons

+If you are using the lid with the pilot holes then you will need to check the datasheet of your chosen button type to find the *threaded bushing diameter*.
+Once you know this you can select a drill bit with the this diameter, plus 1 mm for clearance, and proceed to drill out all six holes.
+We recommend using a vice or g clamp to hold the lid in place while you drill.
+You can then install the buttons as per their requirements.

-The guidance here assumes you're using the APEM buttons that we used in the flight unit.
+The guidance below assumes you're using the APEM buttons that we used in the flight unit.
 These have a thread which goes through the lid from below, along with a friction washer to stop it rotating, a nut to adjust the thread depth (red star below) and then a collar to secure the button from the top.
 The red line below indicates where the lid should be.

 ![](images/buttons1.png)